 And if you rolled your eyes just at the very mention of them, good.
 I did the same writing about them.

 But why is their message so appealing?
 Well, what they do is convey the idea that the stock market is a bit like a game.
 If you can figure out the rules that govern it, then you can consistently make money from it.

 Now, it’s unfair to say that there is no truth to technical analysis.
 Looking at things like how highly priced a stock is relative to the past, for example, isn’t a bad idea.

-This is not to mention the fact that those charts and patterns are almost always about making quick, short term trades — not about investing for the long-run.
+This is not to mention the fact those charts and patterns are almost always about making quick, short term trades — not about investing for the long-run.